Europe

 Getting between cities

-Intercity movement in Croatia works best when you compare the main corridor between Zagreb early and let the strongest mode lead the trip.
+Intercity movement in Croatia usually works better if you compare the main corridor between Zagreb early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Open with the city that gives the cleanest first-night logistics in Croatia.
 The trip usually improves when Zagreb are sequenced by geography instead of by hype.